-- The population of the City of Portland and surrounding areas continues to grow. - There is a national trend of increasing participation in off-road bicycling. - Regional participation in off-road bicycling is higher than the national trend. - There is shown to be latent demand in the City that is currently not served by facilities. - Portland is a major location for competitive off-road cycling events.
+- The population of the City of Portland and surrounding areas continues to grow. - There is a national trend of increasing participation in off-road cycling. - Regional participation in off-road cycling is higher than the national trend. - There is shown to be latent demand in Portland that is not served by existing facilities. - Portland is a major location for competitive off-road cycling events.